Choosing the Right Tree

 Selecting the right form (shape) to complement the desired function can significantly reduce maintenance costs and increase the tree’s value in the landscape.
 In addition, mature trees typically provide the greatest economic and environmental returns.

-Selecting a tree that will thrive in a given set of site conditions is the key to long-term tree survival and reduced maintenance.
-Consider the following when selecting a tree:
+Choosing a tree for the right site conditions is the key to tree survival and reduced maintenance.
+Consider the following:

 Learn more about these and other factors as they relate to tree selection and placement